Ashwain1502/Forms/README.md

 Different forms based on certain conditions.

 ## Types of Forms
-There are 3 Levels from basic to advanced data fetching.
+There are 3 Levels from basic to advanced data fetching and based on certain conditions.

 ## Steps to Run the website
 1. Download the files or clone the git repository to your local system.